 At the lumber mill, these huge logs were transferred to a mill pond to await the first cut of the saw blade.
 Mostly overlooked until the 1920, these vast expanses of forests were left to the local Acadian craftsmen whose expert hands worked this sturdy pine into beautiful cottages and furniture.
-Due to it’s large percentage of heartwood, the strongest inner core or ‘skeleton’ of the tree, this old growth “Heart” Pine was a craftsman’s first choice for quality building materials.
+Due to it’s large percentage of heartwood, the strongest inner core or ‘skeleton’ of the tree, this old growth Heart Pine was a craftsman’s first choice for quality building materials.
 The craftsman often would hand hewn the tree into a beam for building.
 These That is why Antique Heart Pine is our first choice when it comes to crafting a beautiful solid wood floor.

 (Pictured Right): Often working in teams of two, and sometimes more when the size of the tree called for it, axmen in southern Louisiana were ingenious in developing unorthodox methods in harvesting timber from the swamps, often standing on a small plank or floating in a pirogue while swinging an ax.